Zero-dimensional $\sigma$-homogeneous spaces: The basics of Wadge theory

 \begin{lemma}[Wadge] Assume $\AD$.
 Let $Z$ be a zero-dimensional Polish space, and let $A,B\subseteq Z$.
 Then either $A\leq B$ or $Z\setminus B\leq A$. \end{lemma}

 \begin{theorem}[Martin, Monk] Assume $\AD$.
 Let $Z$ be a zero-dimensional Polish space.
 Then the relation $\leq$ on $\PP(Z)$ is well-founded. \end{theorem}

 As a first application of Wadge's Lemma, one can easily show that the largest antichains with respect to $\leq$ have size $2$.
 These antichains are in the form $\{\bG,\bGc\}$ for some $\bG\in\NSD(Z)$, and they are known as \emph{non-selfdual pairs}.
 Another application is given by Lemma \ref{lemma_non-selfdual}, whose simple proof is left to the reader.
-Proposition \ref{proposition_differences_wadge_class} gives the simplest non-trivial examples of Wadge classes.\footnote{\,A more systematic proof of Proposition \ref{proposition_differences_wadge_class} could be given by using Hausdorff operations (see \cite[Sections 5-7]{carroy_medini_muller_2020}).}
+Proposition \ref{proposition_differences_wadge_class} gives the simplest non-trivial examples of Wadge classes.\footnote{\,A more systematic proof of Proposition \ref{proposition_differences_wadge_class} could be given using Hausdorff operations (see \cite[Sections 5-7]{carroy_medini_muller_2020}).
+Furthermore, one can easily bypass $\AD$ by using Borel Determinacy.}

 \begin{lemma} Assume $\AD$.
 Let $Z$ be a zero-dimensional Polish space.
 If $\bG\subseteq\PP(Z)$ is non-selfdual and continuously closed then $\bG\in\NSD(Z)$. \end{lemma}